Dharmisayja/event-management-website/README.md

 # event-management-website
-people can register their event and we can provide them event manager register your event here tell your needs ,we provide you helper
+people can register their event and we can provide them event manager . register your event here. tell your needs ,we provide you helper.